vinchua/vinchua.github.io/content/index.md

 permalink: '/'
 ---

 Hi, I'm Vincent.
+I'm a DevOps Developer at IBM Canada, on the SaaS team for Cloud Pak for Business Automation.

-I study Computer Engineering at the University of British Columbia.
+I graduated from the University of British Columbia, with a Bachelors in Computer Engineering.

+I've worked at:
-I have a background in IT, system administration, and DevOps, having worked at the [Genome Sciences Center](https://www.bcgsc.ca/) on the IT Systems team, and as a DevOps engineer at [FLIR Systems](https://www.flir.ca/iis/machine-vision).
-I have also worked as a firmware developer at [Arlo Technologies](https://www.arlo.com/en-ca/default.aspx).
+- [Genome Sciences Center](https://www.bcgsc.ca/) on the IT Systems team as a co-op
+- [FLIR Systems](https://www.flir.ca/iis/machine-vision) as a DevOps Engineer co-op
+- [Arlo Technologies](https://www.arlo.com/en-ca/default.aspx) as a Firmware developer co-op

-I'm interested in DevOps and IT technologies, and am a fan of working on the command line.
-In my free time, I enjoy distro-hopping, playing the piano, and learning Mandarin.
+I'm interested in DevOps and IT technologies and enjoy working on the command line.
+In my free time, I enjoy distro-hopping on Linux (currently using Endeavour OS), playing the piano, and learning Mandarin.

-Currently, I am looking for full-time DevOps/IT positions beginning May 2021.

 <!-- You can add unique content here with Markdown (`./content/index.md`), or you can customize the chained homepage layout (`./_includes/layouts/home.11ty.js`). -->